alxshelepenok/inversify-socket-utils/README.md

 npm install inversify inversify-socket-utils reflect-metadata --save
 ```

-The `inversify-socket-utils` type definitions are included in the npm module and require TypeScript 2.0.
 Please refer to the [InversifyJS documentation](https://github.com/inversify/InversifyJS#installation) to learn more about the installation process.

 ## How to use